yoyoberenguer/MagicSpriteSheet/README.md

      specific texture (this is similar to a morphing effect) 11 - Glitch effect (vertical and horizontal directions).
-Add a special motion to your sprites to simulate a glitch effect that could enhence the animation 12 - Dithering effect, aesthetic effect to create a retro type of animation 13 - Pixalated effect, modify your sprites with pixalation effect with adjustable block of pixels
+Add a special motion to your sprites to simulate a glitch effect that could enhence the animation 12 - Dithering effect, aesthetic effect to create a retro type animation 13 - Pixalated effect, modify your sprites with pixalation effect with adjustable block of pixels
 14 - convert your sprite in sepia.
 Change the tone of your animation toward a smooth